brunoreis/fullStackTest/README.md

+13:07 Stopping - 1 hour

+Range Sequencer was implemented (not mocked) and generator's signature changed so that extra parameters passthrough to the sequencer.

+---

 12:37 - refining the api of the sequencers.
 Next step will be adding a test to mock the `rangeSeq`, because it has a different signature than the prime seq.